-These results are all extremely encouraging for the discovery of a significant zinc-lead-silver deposit.
-In particular the mineralisation discovered may represent a halo to a larger massive zinc sulphide body along trend or at depth.
+These results are all extremely encouraging for the discovery of a significant zinc-lead-silver deposit at Dora East.
+In particular, the mineralisation discovered may represent a halo to a larger massive zinc sulphide body along trend or at depth.